What Are Third-Degree Burn Injuries? | Colombo Law Home > Ohio Blogs > What Is a Third-Degree Burn?

 Our lawyers and staff will do all of the heavy lifting needed to build your case, such as collecting evidence, calculating damages, interviewing witnesses, filing paperwork, negotiating with insurance companies, and – if necessary – arguing your case in your court.
 We have achieved significant recoveries on behalf of burn victims, and we will put our experience and results to work for you.

-Please call Colombo Law at (614) 362-7000 today for a free case review.
-Our burn injury lawyers serve clients in Columbus and throughout Ohio.
+Please call Colombo Law today at (614) 362-7000 in Columbus or (513) 599-8841 in Cincinnati for a FREE case review.
+Our burn injury lawyers serve clients in Columbus, Cincinnati, and throughout Ohio.